 You're Moving to a New Platform or CMS.

 You can lose sales when you have an outdated CMS platform.
-You don’t want to stay on a CMS that limits what you can do or that is disruptive and frustrating to your visitors.
+You don’t want to stay on one that limits what you can do or that is disruptive and frustrating to your visitors.

-Choosing a new CMS platform and migrating your content over to the new site is sometimes your only option to enhance your marketing and boost sales.
+Choosing a new CMS platform and migrating your content over to the new site is sometimes the most practical option to enhance your marketing and boost sales.

 You're Moving to a New Server.